Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 **PRESS ESC KEY TO STOP THE PROGRAM**

 **Always make sure that the program recognize the covenant/mystic bookmark before letting it run unsupervised**

+**If you encounter a problem, feel free to open a issue on github!**

 You can check your refreshing history in the folder called **ShopRefreshHistory**